Neural Thermodynamic Integration: Free Energies from Energy-based Diffusion Models: Discussion and Limitations

+Possibly the simplest way to summarize the idea behind this work is to state that energy-based parametrization combined with TI extracts a likelihood estimate from diffusion models at a relatively low cost.
+Given the convergence of continuous-time normalizing flows and diffusion models \cite{albergo2019flow,lipmanflow}, it is worth comparing our approach to Boltzmann generators \cite{noe2019boltzmann}.
+The key difference is that, unlike our approach, flows provide an exact likelihood of the model density that can later be used for importance sampling.
+This exact likelihood, however, requires the divergence of a vector field, which is considerably more expensive to compute than the temporal derivative of a scalar energy.
+Diffusion models equipped with neural TI thus offer an appealing alternative to flow-based sampling of molecular systems: an approximate likelihood at low cost.

+We can also think of the proposed approach as thermodynamic integration with an arbitrary number of intermediate $\lambda$-slices, inversely proportional to the step size of the integrator of the reverse dynamics.
+As with standard TI, using more steps increases accuracy but also computational cost.
+Our approach, however, bypasses the burden of setting up intermediate simulations, as the reverse dynamics can generate i.i.d. samples from all intermediate distributions once the model is trained.
+The computational tradeoff is thus between performing the intermediate simulations and training a diffusion model.
+In our experiment on the LJ system, neither neural TI nor standard TI was optimized for speed, and required comparable times to perform on the same hardware.
+We leave a detailed analysis of the computational aspects and scaling properties of the method for future work.

+Looking towards chemically relevant applications, molecular systems contain a range of important physico-chemical interactions.
+Here we demonstrated the applicability of Neural TI to LJ interactions---a prominent model for repulsion and dispersion interactions.
+Extensions of the method to intramolecular interactions, as well as long-range Coulomb electrostatics, would require an adaptation of the energy function in Equation \ref{eq:score_param}.

-We present Neural TI: a generative machine-learning approach to perform thermodynamic integration in molecular systems.
+\paragraph*{Conclusion} We present Neural TI: a generative machine-learning approach to perform thermodynamic integration in molecular systems.
 Our work shows that energy-based denoising diffusion models (DDMs) are particularly well suited to calculate the free-energy difference of turning on interactions in a many-body Hamiltonian.
 We find that by associating the latent space to the ideal-gas system, and further parametrizing the score as the derivative of an energy function, we can efficiently and accurately perform TI.
 Unlike conventional applications, our approach does \emph{not} require reference Monte Carlo or molecular dynamics simulations at intermediate couplings between the end points.
 Instead, DDMs integrate the conformational ensemble along the finite-time interval of the diffusion process.
-Critically, we demonstrate for the first time the accurate estimation of free energies of coupling all interactions for up to 600 degrees of freedom.
+We demonstrate the accurate estimation of the free-energy difference of coupling the LJ interactions from a box of ideal-gas particles.